 The ancient city certainly allows us a glimpse into the lost culture of the Incas, but the site often asks more questions than it answers.

-Stretched over 13 km², Machu Picchu is a wealth of interesting sites and one can literally spend hours wandering from marvel to marvel, getting lost in a city of wonders.
+Stretched over 13 km², Machu Picchu is a wealth of interesting sights and one can literally spend hours wandering from marvel to marvel, getting lost in a city of wonders.